quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 ## Main coordinates and variables attributes

-Similar to the dataset attributes ({attr}`xarray.Dataset.attrs`), the main coordinates and variables have each their own required attributes attached to them as dictionary under the {attr}`xarray.DataArray.attrs` attribute.
+Similar to the dataset attributes ({attr}`xarray.Dataset.attrs`), the main coordinates and variables have each their own required attributes attached to them as a dictionary under the {attr}`xarray.DataArray.attrs` attribute.

 ```{eval-rst}
 .. autoclass:: quantify_core.data.dataset_attrs.QCoordAttrs